elielodeveloper/100-days-of-code/log.md

 **Today´s Progress**:According to the rules I´ve missed two days in a row, so I´d just restarted the count 😜.
 Today I´ve done with "Applied Accessibility" module from @freeCodeCamp.
 Also, I tried to draw a pikachu using Pure CSS.

 **Thoughts:** In my opinion, the most important subject of today was how to build a page accessible for people that need special care.
 Like how to set contrast for color blind people.

+### Day 2: November 15, 2018

+**Today´s Progress**:Today I´ve done with "Responsible Web Design Principles" and "CSS flexbox" modules from @freeCodeCamp.
+Also, I tried to draw some Pure CSS pic but I didn't well succeed..

+**Thoughts:** Need to revise the Responsible Web Design Principles.
+It seems to be really important